Clean water is at the core of all human life.

-Water is necessary for lots of activities that are seen as the responsibility of women and girls in many regions: food preparation, care of animals, care of the sick, crop irrigation, cleaning, washing and waste disposal.
-Water is the key element in the numerous tasks women and girls do for their families and communities.
+Water is necessary for many activities that are seen as the responsibility of women and girls in many regions: food preparation, care of animals, care of the sick, crop irrigation, cleaning, washing and waste disposal.
+Water is the key element in the hundreds of tasks women and girls do for their families and communities.

 By making clean water available in schools, we can help girls attend class rather than spend hours each day carrying heavy buckets from sources that are miles away.